UnitedEffects/ueauth/README.md

 ## TODO

 immediate todo
-- create endpoint for notifications setting
-    - make sure you create a client under root for this setting if true and delete the client if false
-    - lots todo there
-- create endpoint to return audit of plugin settings and get latest plugin settings
-- create internal api to get latest configs
 - create a library that can send https POST to notification url if enabled globally and in db
-- secure general endpoints above to ROOT only
+- incorporate notification to invite (need to setup an authgroup with this config)
 - secure http request by issuing client-credential token against root before sending
+- secure global endpoints above to ROOT only and track req.user
 - test that notification service can request tokens too
 - remove audience from config?
+- remove config.js global notification setting and just use db?

 * Build a general Notifications Interface
-    * A library to handle sending requests for email or txt - simple req/res system with an established POST body
+    * IP - A library to handle sending requests for email or txt - simple req/res system with an established POST body
         * Requires a global service interface configured on config.js - see above
-    * As an alternative to the above configuration style, consider a ROOT only Global Plugins API where clients are registered to ROOT authgroup - this would remove the manual audience configurations and be generally more compatible when custom configs are in the picture
+    * IP - As an alternative to the above configuration style, consider a ROOT only Global Plugins API where clients are registered to ROOT authgroup - this would remove the manual audience configurations and be generally more compatible when custom configs are in the picture
         * Need a plugin API and mongo collection
-    * Can be enabled or disabled at a group level depending on tenant preference
+    * TODO - Can be enabled or disabled at a group level depending on tenant preference
         * If not globally enabled, attempting to set it to true here will return error
         * always check global setting before doing anything so you can handled issues gracefully if there is a problem even though group is set to enabled
-    * Needs an API - 7 day TTL
+    * TODO - Needs an API - 7 day TTL
-    * client credential flow
+    * TODO - client credential flow
 * Need way to transfer ownership of a group
     * If notification interface is enbabled, send
     * Group setting to require response or allow fire/forget